-- Drain the cooling water - Pull off the connections for the inlet and outlet of the cooling water. - Drain the cooling water completely. - If necessary, drain the cooling water with the help of compressed air to prevent any risk of frost or corrosion.
+- Drain the cooling water - Open the cooling water regulating valve (CWR) and the thermostatic valve (TV) - Pull off the connections for the inlet and outlet of the cooling water. - Drain the cooling water completely. - If necessary, drain the cooling water with the help of compressed air to prevent any risk of frost or corrosion.